-5.2 Creating User Pods on the First Host
+5.2 Creating User Pods

 The following section describes how to create user pods on the same VMware Host system that holds your master pod's virtual machines.
 In this scenario, we will create linked virtual machines using the NETLAB+ pod cloning utility.